18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Recall from our definition of `execute` that `finish` is a tiny function that
+Recall from the previously discussed definition of `execute` that `finish` is
-calls `next(done)` to signal to Hubot that this middleware's processing is
+a tiny function that calls `next(done)` to signal to Hubot that a given
-finished.
-At the moment, the value we're passing in will be ignored.
-We'll
+middleware's processing is finished.
+At the moment, the value you're passing
-update `finish` to rectify this shortly.
+in will be ignored (though you'll update `finish` shortly to rectify this).

 Note that the `Promises` returned here have no bearing on the `next(done)`
 call at all, or on Hubot generally.
 When deployed, the resolved or rejected
 values will be discarded.
-In our tests, however, they enables us to use
+In your tests, however, they enables you to use
 [chai-as-promised assertions](https://www.npmjs.com/package/chai-as-promised)
 to validate the outcome of `execute` in each test case.

 ## Preparing the `execute` fixture for thorough tests

-We're just about ready to get some tests around this new behavior.
-First let's
+You're just about ready to get some tests around this new behavior.
+First,
-update our `execute` test fixture:
+update your `execute` test fixture:

 ```js
   describe('execute', function() {